The average office worker is only productive for two hours, 43 seconds a day, revealed a recent survey of almost 2,000 professionals across the UK.

 Read ‘Don't delay, download!’ for our top procrastination-busting app recommendations and ace your next project.

 Do you want to join our thriving community of businesses?
-Browse our portfolio of 64 properties across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working memberships too.
+Browse our portfolio of over 60 properties across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working memberships too.